Last Updated on June 6, 2023 by Dave Schoenbeck

-A little competition in the workplace can be healthy, but when your company culture supports a winner-takes-all environment it’s a recipe for disaster.
-Many companies don’t realize that pitting employees against each other might lead to improved performance in the short run but can lead to resentment, burnout, and high turnover in the long run.
+Workplace competition can be healthy, but when your company culture supports a winner-takes-all environment, it’s a recipe for disaster.
+Unfortunately, many companies don’t realize that pitting employees against each other might lead to improved performance in the short run but can lead to resentment, burnout, and high turnover in the long run.

-Whether your company’s culture is like this or not, chances are at some point you’ll encounter a coworker who’s too competitive for their own good.
+Whether your company’s culture is like this or not, chances are, at some point, you’ll encounter a coworker who’s too competitive for their good.
 They’re willing to throw you under the bus so they can succeed.
-In the face of this bad behavior, it’s important to hold your own.
+In the face of this bad behavior, holding your own is essential.
 Here’s what you need to know about dealing with an overly competitive coworker.

 Signs of a Competitive Coworker

-A competitive coworker is easy to spot because they’ll be the ones driving you up the wall.
-This type of coworker gossips a lot, keeps important information to themselves, leaves you out of meetings or emails, oversteps boundaries, and sometimes even takes credit for your work or ideas.
+A competitive coworker is easy to spot because they’ll drive you up the wall.
+This type of coworker gossips a lot keeps important information to themselves, leaves you out of meetings or emails, oversteps boundaries, and sometimes even takes credit for your work or ideas.

-If you have a coworker who leaves you on the defensive every time you talk, it might be time to examine whether they’re undermining you on purpose.
-Fortunately, there are a few effective ways to manage a competitive coworker.
+If you have a coworker who leaves you on the defensive every time you talk, it might be time to examine whether they’re intentionally undermining you.
+Fortunately, there are a few practical ways to manage a competitive coworker.

 How to Deal with a Jealous Coworker

 - Manage your reputation.
-You can’t control other people, but you can control the way you act and the quality of the work you do.
-If you have a history of kindness and reliability, your coworkers are more likely to take your side when a competitive teammate causes trouble.
+You can’t control other people, but you can maintain the way you act and the quality of your work.
+For example, if you have a history of kindness and reliability, your coworkers are likelier to take your side when a competitive teammate causes trouble.

 - Don’t assume malice.
-If you don’t like a particular coworker, everything they do can get on your nerves.
-Even if they do mean you harm, try to keep an open mind and assume their intentions are good.
-At the very least, it will make interacting with them easier, but it could also help you avoid an embarrassing confrontation if you misread the situation.
+If you dislike a coworker, everything they do can get on your nerves.
+Even if they mean you harm, try to keep an open mind and assume their intentions are good.
+At the very least, it will make interacting with them more manageable, but it could also help you avoid an embarrassing confrontation if you misread the situation.

-- Don’t compare yourself to them.
-This coworker might be competing with you, but you have your own professional goals to focus on.
-Don’t think of them as your rival; you’re better than that.
-If your manager ever brings up a comparison, gently steer the conversation back to your own individual contributions instead.
+- Please don’t compare yourself to them.
+This coworker might be competing with you, but you have professional goals to focus on.
+So please don’t consider them your rival; you’re better than that.
+If your manager ever makes a comparison, gently steer the conversation back to your contributions instead.

 - Find common ground.
-Dealing with a competitive coworker will be easier if you can see them as a person.
+Dealing with competitive coworkers will be easier if you see them as people.
 Try to figure out some things you have in common.
-At the very least it will give you something to make small talk about.
+At the very least, it will give you something to make small talk about.

 - Leave a paper trail.
-Sometimes a competitive coworker will try to smear your reputation by making you look incompetent.
-Be sure to keep a record of any emails you exchange with this person so they can’t claim that you didn’t give them the information they needed.
+Sometimes a competitive coworker will smear your reputation by making you look incompetent.
+Be sure to record any emails you exchange with this person so they can’t claim you didn’t give them the information they needed.

 - Develop clear communication with your boss.
-At the end of the day, your manager’s opinion of you is the one that counts most.
-If you’re regularly communicating with your manager about your work and your progress, it will be harder for a coworker to sabotage you.
+Your manager’s opinion of you is the one that counts most.
+Regularly communicating with your manager about your work and progress will make it harder for a coworker to sabotage you.

 - Clue your manager in.
-If you’re constantly having problems with a coworker, loop your manager in.
+If you constantly have problems with a coworker, loop your manager in.
 Many people want to avoid the appearance of “tattling,” but it’s your manager’s responsibility to know what’s going on with the team.
 Be direct and ask for guidance.
 It’s their job to take action if a team member is toxic.

-At the end of the day, more people will notice an overly competitive coworker than you might think.
-The path of professional jealousy is a self-destructive one.
-As long as you keep your head high and do work you’re proud of, you’ll find that you can easily outlast the competition.
+More people will notice an overly competitive coworker than you might think.
+Unfortunately, the path of professional jealousy is a self-destructive one.
+However, as long as you keep your head high and do work you’re proud of, you’ll find that you can easily outlast the competition.

 An overly competitive coworker might cramp your style, but with the right tools, you shall overcome.
-Fill out my contact form and let’s book a meeting to discuss your biggest competitive challenge at work.
+So please fill out my contact form, and let’s book a meeting to discuss your biggest competitive challenge at work.